Best Startup Accelerators in San Francisco in 2026: Complete Guide to YC, Techstars & More

 - Stage & focus: Pre-seed / seed AI-native infra & SaaS.

-- Why it matters: Very small cohorts, deep partner involvement; you are effectively “embedded” into a high-signal AI investor’s world.
+- Why it matters: Very small cohorts, deep partner involvement (Sarah Guo, Mike Vernal).
+You are effectively "embedded" into a high-signal AI investor's world.

 10. 500 Global – Flagship Accelerator